McKinsey Research: 40% More Value from a Portfolio?

 Each of these points has a direct analogue in the project prioritization process.
 Organizations that actively align the project portfolio with strategy are probably just “higher performance” organizations in the first place.
 Being able to clearly articulate priorities helps pick projects from the existing pool of request, but it also helps departments / project sponsors come up with “better projects” to work with.
 And finally, the process of setting out corporate priorities and throwing back projects that aren’t aligned encourages managers to reflect on what they are doing and to focus on strategic alignment.

-We have a saying in England; what’s good for the goose (female goose) is good for the gander (male goose).
-It simply means, what’s good for one person is also good for someone else.
+In England, there’s a popular saying: "What’s good for the goose (female goose) is good for the gander (male goose)".
+It simply means, what’s good for one person is also good for someone else..

-So what’s good for the PMO – active allocation of the resources at your command based on strong value-based prioritization – is also good for the CEO.
+Essentially, what is advantageous for the PMO – namely, the active allocation of resources underpinned by value-driven prioritization – is equally beneficial for the CEO.